-The central idea around the Dexcom G6 sensor is fulfilling the promise of ‘Zero Fingersticks’.
-Most Diabetes patients can testify about the discomfort around continuously pricking of the fingertips in order to get an accurate measurement of the relevant diabetes readings.
+The central idea around the Dexcom G6 sensor is fulfilling the promise of ‘Zero Fingersticks.’
+Most Diabetes patients can testify about the discomfort around continuously pricking their fingertips to measure the relevant diabetes readings accurately.

-The Dexcom G6 sensor is FDA approved and is a game-changer, particularly for diabetes patients who need to monitor their glucose levels on a continuous basis.
+The Dexcom G6 sensor is FDA approved and a game-changer, particularly for diabetes patients who need to monitor their glucose levels continuously.

-The Dexcom G6 Sensor package comes with a simple auto-applicator that inserts a small sensor right beneath the skin.
+The Dexcom G6 Sensor package includes a simple auto-applicator that inserts a tiny sensor right beneath the skin.

-The G6 Sensor along with the transmitter continuously monitors your blood glucose levels and wirelessly transmits the information to a display device such as your phone or smartwatch.
+The G6 sensor and the transmitter continuously monitor your blood glucose levels and wirelessly transmit the information to a display device such as your phone or smartwatch.

-Folks with an Apple Watch can also view their Dexcom app number and trending indication arrow as a complication on the watch face.
+Folks with an Apple Watch can also view their Dexcom app number and trending indication arrow as complications on the watch face.

 Are the Dexcom sensors waterproof?

-The G5/G6 Sensor Pod is water-resistant when the transmitter is installed properly.
-The receiver is not water-resistant or waterproof and can be damaged if moisture gets inside it.
+The G5/G6 Sensor Pod is water-resistant when the transmitter is installed correctly.
+The receiver is not water-resistant or waterproof and can be damaged if moisture gets inside.
 Water can also severely limit communication range with the G5 and G6, so you never want to prevent communication between the transmitter and display devices.

-It is also important that you keep in mind that some skincare products, such as sunscreens and insect repellents, can make the plastic used in your G6 crack.
-So, its good to avoid using skin care products around the area.
+You must also keep in mind that some skincare products, such as sunscreens and insect repellents, can make the plastic used in your G6 crack.
+So, it’s good to avoid using skin care products around the area.

-You can wear the sensor continuously for a period of 10 days and it is water-resistant.
+You can wear the sensor continuously for ten days, and it is water-resistant.

-Apart from the placement of the sensor, the Dexcom app is the other thing that you will need to get familiar with.
-Some users experience little annoyances setting up their Dexcomm and monitoring their progress.
+Apart from the sensor placement, the Dexcom app is another thing you will need to get familiar with.
+Some users experience little annoyances in setting up their Dexcomm and monitoring their progress.

-“Just like G5 Mobile, sensor insertion sites are on the belly (age 2 years and older) or the upper buttocks (ages 2-17 years). “
+“Just like G5 Mobile, sensor insertion sites are on the belly (age two years and older) or the upper buttocks (ages 2-17 years). ”

 For adults, look for a place on your belly or upper buttocks where you have some padding.
 (Body fat).

 Avoid areas that have scarring, tattoos, bones, or irritation.
-It is also important to make sure that the area where you attach the G6 sensor does not get pushed, bumped, or add discomfort when sleeping.
+It is also important to ensure that the area where you attach the G6 sensor does not get pushed, bumped, or add discomfort when sleeping.

 Do not place the patch where skin folds when bending or near the waistband area.